PREPARING YOUR PACK, TROOP, CREW, OR POST TO DELIVER THE PROMISE OF SCOUTING

 GUIDEPOST ONE: Use your Resources

-Review and reflect, with your Unit Commissioner or District Executive reflect on the results your unit obtained using the program, funding, and communication plans of the previous program year and review the leader pool available to sustain a healthy and vibrant unit
+Review and reflect, with your Unit Commissioner or Scouting Growth Coach reflect on the results your unit obtained using the program, funding, and communication plans of the previous program year and review the leader pool available to sustain a healthy and vibrant unit.
+Journey to Excellence is a reflection tool that helps you build a plan that leads to fun for Scouts and Leaders and success for the unit.
+Pack Journey to Excellence Troop Journey to Excellence

 All packs, troops, and crews should develop program plans, along with plans to fund these programs.
 These plans should be finished by the end of August each year, for the following year of Scouting.